Top 15 Amazing Things to Do in Lucca (Italy)

 Ponte della Maddalena (Devil’s Bridge)

-Another important monument in the surroundings of Lucca is Ponte della Maddalena, the so-called devil’s bridge from the 14th century.
-This arched bridge is a 30 minutes’ drive from the city center and is a popular photo spot along the Serchio River.
+An important monument in the surroundings of Lucca is Ponte della Maddalena, the so-called devil’s bridge from the 14th century, around which there are numerous legends.
+This arched bridge is at the SS12 street, a 30 minutes’ drive from the city center, and is a popular photo spot along the Serchio River.
 Many combine a visit to the bridge with a trip to the Garafagnana mountain range.

-Hotel in the old town: The San Luca Palace is a small hotel in the historic old town.
-Here you stay in a lovely palazzo with incredible flair!
-Breakfast is also top of the bill here, leaving nothing to be desired.
+- Hotel in the Old Town: The San Luca Palace is a small hotel in the historic old town.
+Here you stay in a lovely palazzo with incredible flair and also the breakfast is wonderful!

 Find the best accommodation in Pisa: